nesanders/MAenvironmentaldata/docs/_posts/2017-04-02-dep-enforcements.md

 {% include charts/MADEP_enforcement_bytopic.html %}

+The chart above shows the variation of DEP enforcement levels on a variety of topics over time.
+The topics were extracted from the textual descriptions of the reported enforcements by simple keyword matching.
 We can draw several conclusions from this data.

 The dominant enforcement mechanism for MA DEP is the consent order, a type of no-trial settlement, which is used in {{ site.data.facts_DEPenforce.yearly_avg_consentorder }}% of actions.